rust-stuco/lectures/week1/slides.md

 ![bg right:50% 80%](../images/ferris_happy.svg)

-* Ferris is Rust's mascot
+* Ferris is Rust's mascot, and ours too!
-* Ferris will be our friend throughout this semester
+* Ferris will appropriately express joy and anguish throughout this semester

 ---